Century Residents to See First New Waste Provider In Over 30 Years, $10 Monthly Increase

 “Waste Pro of Florida, Inc. consistently scored the highest across all evaluators, with strengths in cost proposal, service plan, equipment, and community engagement,” according to a town document.
 “Republic Services was evaluated as adequate but with key weaknesses: missing a commercial pricing proposal, incomplete forms, and a weaker overall service plan.”

-No other sanitation companies in the area submitted a bid, including the Emerald Coast Utilities Authority (ECUA), which provides residential sanitation collection in the remainder of unincorporated Escambia County.
+No other bids were submitted.
+The Emerald Coast Utilities Authority (ECUA), which provides residential sanitation collection in the remainder of unincorporated Escambia County, did not bid.

 Pictured: A Waste Pro sanitation truck turns on a Century street.
 NorthEscambia.com photos, click to enlarge.